common-workflow-language/user_guide/_episodes/13-expressions.md

 {: .output}

-Note that requirements must be provided as an array, with each entry (in this case, only `class: InlineJavascriptRequirement`) marked by a `-`, as are the additional command line arguments.
+Note that requirements must be provided as an array, with each entry (in this case, only `class: InlineJavascriptRequirement`) marked by a `-`.
+The same syntax is used to describe the additional command line arguments.

 You can only use expressions in certain fields.
 These are: